rsanchezsaez/gltut-glfw/README.md

 ***Progress:***
   - Chapters 1 to 6 complete.
-  - Chapter 7+ when I have time.
+  - Chapter 7+ missing.
 I am happy to merge if somebody wants to contribute.